ronligt/Circle-Of-Fifths/docs/index.md

-Circle of fifths with degrees, modes and chord-finder written in LaTeX and TikZ.
+Circle of fifths with degrees, modes and chord-finder written in $\LaTeX$ and TikZ.

 ![example](images/example.png)